ssbc/handbook.scuttlebutt.nz/faq/misc/privacy.md

 # How can I preserve my privacy when using Secure Scuttlebutt?

-## Don't use your real name
+## Use your preferred name

 Scuttlebutt does not require to use your real name.
-You can use whatever you like.
+You can use whatever name or pseudonym you like.
 If you want to stay a bit more private, choose a name that people wouldn't normally associate with you.
 This is known as a [handle](https://en.wikipedia.org/wiki/User_(computing)).

 ## Use private messages for private conversations